melodyhway/Analysis-of-Nonprofit-Donations/README.md

 ### Overall Donation Trends

 Taking a look at the overall donation trends, we see that June 2024, May 2025, and June 2025 performed exceptionally well compared to other months.
 Notably, the donor counts vary quite widely across these top performing months.
 We see that May received 203 unqiue donations where June 2024, at similar donation totals, received only 46 unique donations.
 This is interesting as we investigate further into the events, distribtuion of donor type, or even the introduction of a new partnership.
-Furthermore, even though December has a high volume of donations, that month didn't receive a similar amount of total donations.
+Furthermore, even though December had a high volume of donations, it didn't receive the same total amounts as compared to May and June.

 <img width="1802" height="1590" alt="monthly donations" src="https://github.com/user-attachments/assets/1c51d89f-a1a8-4f63-b217-e5fdbe8805d1" />